jeanpaulsio/notes/general/domain_driven_design/chapter_10.md

 Commands and queries

-* queries obtain information from the system, possibly by simply accessing data in a variable, possibly by performing a calcuation based on that data
+* queries obtain information from the system, possibly by simply accessing data in a variable, possibly by performing a calculation based on that data
 * commands are operations that affect some change to the system

 consider that a "side effect" is any effect on the state of the system - we narrow this to any change in the state of the system that will affect future operations